varunyn/sonarQube_workshop/README.md

  Welcome to Continuous Inspection with SonarQube workshop.
 This workshop will walk you application lifecycle management with embedded code review using SonarQube.
 It will showcase how SonarQube can save time and improve code quality directly inside agile development process.

-### Step 1: Acquire an Oracle Cloud Trial or Workshop Account
+### Step 1: Acquire an Oracle Cloud Trial

 - Bookmark this page for future reference.

-- Please click on the URL to create your <a class=“trial-link”  href="https://myservices.us.oraclecloud.com/mycloud/signup?language=en&sourceType=:ex:tb:::RC_NAMK180921P00073:VBCS_HOL&SC=:ex:tb:::RC_NAMK180921P00073:VBCS_HOL&pcode=NAMK180921P00073" target="trial">Free Account</a> and complete all the required steps.
+- Please click on the URL to create your <a class=“trial-link”  href="https://myservices.us.oraclecloud.com/mycloud/signup?sourceType=:ex:tb:::RC_NAMK190523P00163:CodeInspect_HOL&SC=:ex:tb:::RC_NAMK190523P00163:CodeInspect_HOL&pcode=NAMK190523P00163" target="trial">Free Account</a> and complete all the required steps.
 When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
 Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.

 - Soon after requesting your trial you will receive the following email.